Financial-Times/o-layout/README.md

 ## Usage
-`o-layout` is pure HTML and CSS, and relies on all of the sections within the markup to lay the page out correctly.

-In essence, the `o-layout` provides a grid that has the following structure:
+`o-layout` provides a grid that has the following structure:

 ```
 ┌————————————————————————————┐
 |           HEADER           |